-The base building includes two expansive levels of gallery space, a versatile theater, a rehearsal space, an artists’ lab, and a sky-lit event space.
-The shell forms a vast hall that accommodates large-scale performances, installations, and events.
+The Shed's eight-level base building includes two levels of gallery space, a versatile theater, a rehearsal space, a creative lab, and a skylit event space; a telescoping outer shell can deploy from its position over the base building and glide along rails onto an adjoining plaza to double the building’s footprint for large-scale performances, installations, and events.

 The building is able to expand and contract by rolling the telescoping shell on rails.
 The Shed’s kinetic system is inspired by the industrial past of the High Line and the West Side Railyard.
 Through the use of conventional building systems for the fixed structure and adapting gantry crane technology to activate the outer shell, the institution is able to accommodate large-scale indoor and open-air programming on demand.